He now lives in Melbourne.

 Engagements during 2016 included Harlequin in ARIADNE AUF NAXOS for CITIOPERA in Melbourne, Banquo in Verdi’s MACBETH and Apollo in Gilbert & Sutherland’s THESPIS, both roles for GERTRUDE OPERA at the NAGAMBIE LAKES FESTIVAL and Biterolf in MELBOURNE OPERA‘s season of TANNHAUSER.

-For VICTORIAN OPERA, during 2017, he appears as Der Kanzler in Ernst Toch’s THE PRINCESS & THE PEA and returns to CITIOPERA for the role of Di Luna in IL TROVATORE.
+For VICTORIAN OPERA, during 2017, he has appeared as Der Kanzler in Ernst Toch’s THE PRINCESS & THE PEA, returned to CITIOPERA for the role of Di Luna in IL TROVATORE and appears in MELBOURNE OPERA‘s concert tour of LA TRAVIATA in China.

 © Weaver Artist Management 2017